Reviewed August 2023

 Although a majority of the expats, which accounts for about 85 percent of the UAE’s population, work as an employee in the country and require a work visa to live here, there has, however, been a noteworthy expansion of the visa scheme as announced by the UAE government.

-The Golden visa is a long-term residency visa that enables foreign talents to live and work or study in the UAE for up to 10 years.
-This golden residency scheme is renewable and reserved for certain categories ranging from investors with a minimum of Dh2 million investment, entrepreneurs, outstanding students and graduates, humanitarian pioneers, to scientists, frontline workers and Covid-19 heroes, exceptionally-talented and first-degree relatives.
+The Golden visa is a long-term residency visa that enables foreign talents to live, work, or study in the UAE for up to 10 years.
+This golden residency scheme is renewable and reserved for certain categories ranging from investors with a minimum of Dh2 million investment, entrepreneurs, outstanding students and graduates, humanitarian pioneers, scientists, frontline workers, and Covid-19 heroes, and exceptionally-talented and first-degree relatives.

 For more information regarding the new and expanded Golden visa rules, visit our article on Golden Visa UAE 2022 – Are You Eligible for the Much-coveted Residency Visa?

 The 1-year Remote work visa allows employees, professionals, and freelancers worldwide to legally live and work remotely from Dubai and across the UAE.
 Should the UAE approve your application to live in Dubai, you may even bring your family along.

 The applicant will, however, have to submit proof of employment from a foreign employer with one-year contract validity and a minimum salary of $5,000 (Dh18,365.50).
 Furthermore, the visa does not require candidates to have a job, or a sponsor, in the UAE, to be eligible to apply for the visa.

 For more information regarding the Remote work visa, visit our article on Work From Dubai: How You Can Move to Dubai and Work Remotely for a Year